An Overview of Essential Synth Bass Sounds

 How To Make It

 To create this sound, there are plenty of Minimoog software emulations (one directly from Moog).
-But any synthesizer with sawtooth and/or square wave oscillators will do.
+But any synthesizer with sawtooth or square wave oscillators will do.
 The sound requires equal attention to patch design and performance.
-For the patch, start with a pair of sawtooth oscillators.
+Start with a pair of sawtooth oscillators.
 Experiment with setting one an octave higher than the other, or make them the same but with detuning for some thickness.
 You can also try a square wave on one oscillator for a different tone.

 Snappy envelopes are key to the sound.
 You want an immediate attack, so set that to zero, and a short decay, so set that to 9 or 10 o’clock.
 Start with sustain at about 12 o’clock and see how that sits in the mix when you’re playing longer notes.
-Adjust it higher if you want the bass to extend into the midrange, or keep it low if you only want low end.
+Adjust it higher if you want your tone to extend into the midrange, or keep it low if you only want low end.
 Release should be short, or about the same as your decay.
 Filter cutoff should be at or near zero.
 For the filter envelope (or “contour”) amount, start at about halfway.
 This provides a punchy transient that settles into a thick low end.

 Performance and phrasing are also critical.
 The way they interact with the contour amount defines the sound.
 Funk basslines typically have “busier” parts (trills, grace notes, and faster staccato phrases) in the midrange.
 The transients from those notes add a punchy character from the contour amount.
 Funk basslines tend to settle into sustained notes toward the bottom end to fatten up the mix.
-You’ll notice in “Flashlight,” pitch bending to add that extra bit of funk.
-Use your synth’s pitch bend, or route an LFO to the pitch and control the amount with the mod wheel for vibrato.
+You’ll notice in “Flashlight,” pitch bending adds that extra bit of funk.
+Use your synth’s pitch bend control, or route an LFO to the pitch and control the amount with the mod wheel for vibrato.

 808 Sub Bass